 The Freedom Trail

 One of the top things to do for visitors to Boston is walking the Freedom Trail.
 The 2.5 mile walk is easy to do and is full of historical information along the way.
 The tour starts at Boston Common, the oldest public park in the United States.
-The park was where British troops camped in preparation for the Revolutionary War.
+This park was where British troops camped in preparation for the Revolutionary War.
 It also has a history for public hangings, and is the sight of the oldest community burial grounds in the city.

 Along the Freedom Trail, you’ll also pass by the Paul Revere House, the statue of Benjamin Franklin, the site of the Boston Massacre, and the Bunker Hill Monument.
+All together, there are 16 historic sites along the Freedom Trail.

-Just about an hour outside of Boston is another epicenter of American history, Plymouth, where the earliest settlers of America landed and began building a new life for themselves.
+About an hour outside of Boston is another epicenter of American history, Plymouth, where the earliest settlers of America landed and began building a new life for themselves.
 The city is a living history to a time long ago and brings to life what it might have been like for early settlers to the area.

 Liberty Bell & Independence Hall